 Basmati Rice Nutrition Facts

 Unlike brown rice, basmati rice doesn’t offer much in the way of fiber.
 It also offers a few essential amino acids which carbohydrates and protein metabolize well.

-Some basmati rice may ben enriched, meaning that certain nutrients are added during the manufacturing process to boost the nutritional value.
+Some basmati rice may be enriched, meaning that certain nutrients are added during the manufacturing process to boost the nutritional value.
 [R] In particular, rice and other grains are often enriched with iron and B vitamins like folic acid, thiamine, and niacin [R].

 Is Basmati Rice Good For You

 Yep, the nutrition facts say so, and we believe it to make a great addition to a dish, meal prep, or on the side of just about any meat.
-As compared to other types of rice, basmati is generally lower in arsenic, a heavy metal known to hurt the health of humans and potentially increase the risk of diabetes, heart problems, and certain cancers [R] It’s versatile and delicious, but is basmati rice healthy?
+When looking at the basmati rice health benefits compared to other types of rice, basmati is generally lower in arsenic.
+Arsenic is a heavy metal known to hurt the health of humans and potentially increase the risk of diabetes, heart problems, and certain cancers.
+[R] It’s versatile and delicious, but is basmati rice healthy?
 Yep, especially brown basmati rice.
 If you choose brown basmati rice over white, it’s considered to be a whole grain.
 This means it contains all three parts of the kernel — the germ, bran, and endosperm — offering a higher nutrient content.

 Brown Rice Nutrition Facts